 Most importantly, there’s the financial aspect.
 When people are booking elsewhere, your company is making losses on a couple of things.
 One of these comes from the fact that it’s impossible to bargain for good deals with hotel chains and travel agencies when nobody is actually booking through your engine.

-Something that could end up costing a lot more are the processes that follow the outside booking.
+Something that could end up costing a lot more is the processes that follow the outside booking tool.
 They can stack up to become quite expensive, as the payment first needs to be submitted as an expense, then processed by the right department and finally reimbursed.
 This involves hours of work by various teams and it ends up as an administrative mess, because it’s hard to keep a comprehensive overview of all spending — which in turn has to be cleaned up by the financial department.
 They need to combine documents from various sources to create the full picture that’s required to comply with the financial department.

 Then there are the security issues.
 When your employees book on their own, they’re not giving their employer access to all travel information.
 The location where they’re staying, for example, isn’t necessarily shared with the office, which can have big consequences if something bad happens.
 In the case of an accident, a natural disaster or another security issue it’ll take a lot longer for the company to locate their employees, which can put them in a very dangerous situation.